timkaragosian1/CYOAEngineKMM/README.md

 # cCommerce: Cosmic Capitalism
 ### A Space Travel & Resource Gathering Choose Your Own Adventure Game

+## Quick Start
+This can be opened, built, and run with Android Studio and Xcode.
+For Android Studio, open the CYOAEngineKMM folder and run the composeApp.
+If you have Xcode and a Simulator device installed on a Mac, you can also run the iosApp from Android Studio.
+Alternatively, you can run the iosApp through Xcode by opening iosApp.xcodeproj in the iosApp folder of the project.

 ## Latest Updates
 4/2/24 Currently working through capturing User Actions and Overall Game Story to be relayed back to the user on the final screen.
-Also need cleanup of existing code not following a secure access pattern of getters/setters.
+Also need cleanup of existing code not following a secure access pattern of getters/setters. iOS build currently does not move past Facial Scan Screen.

 ## Introduction
 - Work in progress from previous project CYOA Template (https://github.com/timkaragosian1/CYOATemplate)